bettzv2/AJL-TEAM-2/README.md

 1. What steps did you take to address [model fairness](https://haas.berkeley.edu/wp-content/uploads/What-is-fairness_-EGAL2.pdf)? (e.g., leveraging data augmentation techniques to account for training dataset imbalances; using a validation set to assess model performance across different skin tones)
 2. What broader impact could your work have?

+All images given in the dataset were used in the training, so no data was excluded based on skin condition, skin color, and other factors.
+Techniques such as data augmentation and SMOTE were also used to account for imbalances.

 ---

 ## **🚀 Next Steps & Future Improvements**